cortado-mobile-solutions/apidoc-mdm/docs/user.md

 ```

 ## User Forgot Password
 This request will trigger the forgot password email.
-It is only available for MTC(Cloud) installations
+It is only available for MTC(Cloud) installations<br>
 The email will contain a link to reset the password which also contains a reset password token which has to be used in the follow-up request to get the user rest password info or to reset the password

 ### User Forgot Password Request